 Textiles Recycling Frequently Asked Questions

-4. What will happen to the clothes once they’ve been dropped off at a participating depot?
+1. What will happen to the clothes once they’ve been dropped off at a participating depot?
 Do they get recycled?

-5. Why did you identify Bank & Vogue as your program partner?
+3. Why did you identify Bank & Vogue as your program partner?

 Bank & Vogue is a recognized leader in waste reduction – specifically for used clothing and other textiles.
-As a Canadian partner, they share our vision for supporting a circular economy, and keeping waste out of landfills.
+As a Canadian partner, they share our vision for supporting a circular economy and keeping waste out of landfills.

-7. What items are accepted through this program?
+4. What items are accepted through this program?

+We encourage the public to visit return-it.ca/locations/textiles for the latest depot locations participating in the program.
 We will continue to look at expanding textiles to other depot locations throughout BC.
-We encourage the public to visit return-it.ca/locations/textiles for the latest depot locations participating in the program.